 Winter maintenance is primarily about monitoring rather than active intervention.
 If you’re using the cabin, regular attention prevents small problems from becoming emergencies.

 Monitor snow loads on roofs, particularly in heavy snow years.
 Most roof structures handle normal accumulation, but exceptional snowfall can exceed design loads.
 Rake roofs if accumulation approaches concerning levels.
+I keep a roof rake at the cabin specifically for this purpose.

 Watch for ice dam formation at eaves.
 Improving attic insulation and ventilation provides long-term solutions, but immediate intervention with calcium chloride ice melt can prevent active damage.